atulapra/Emotion-detection/README.md

 cd Emotion-detection
 ```

-* Download the FER-2013 dataset from [here](https://drive.google.com/file/d/1X60B-uR3NtqPd4oosdotpbDgy8KOfUdr/view?usp=sharing) and unzip it inside the `src` folder.
-This will create the folder `data`.
+* Download the FER-2013 dataset inside the `src` folder.

 * If you want to train this model, use: